Anxiety can become a vicious cycle.

 Oregon’s Wild Harvest Stress Guard Natural Anxiety Remedy

-The herbal formula I take for stress contains ashwagandha, plus a number of other herbs such as holy basil.
+The herbal formula I’ve taken for stress contains ashwagandha, plus a number of other herbs such as holy basil.
 This is also known as “tulsi.
-Traditional Indian Ayurveda considers tulsi “The queen of herbs.”
+Traditional Indian Ayurveda considers tulsi “The Queen of Herbs.”